winnibear12/assignment2.github.io/README.md

+---
 # FAQs
+---
+## Why do we use static website?

+   According to the Etter's [book]((https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS)), Etter mentioned that static websites are no server-side application dependencies, no databases, and nothing to install, also it it migrating entire site is easier.

 ## I am using apple M1 processor and I am having trouble with jekyll.

 - This might be a problem with the pre-installed Ruby version with Mac.
 - We need to re-install the Ruby with 3.0 version